The Afghanistan debacle: How Bush, Obama, Trump, and Biden bamboozled the American public

-Editor’s Note: This must-read essay from David Corn appears in his new newsletter, This Land.
+Editor’s note: This must-read essay from David Corn appears in his new newsletter, This Land.
 We’re still piloting the project, but given the gravity of what’s happening in Afghanistan and David’s spot-on analysis, we wanted to make sure as many readers as possible have a chance to read it.
 This Land is a new paid newsletter written by David three times a week to get behind-the-scenes updates and his unvarnished take on the stories of the day, and more, and subscribing costs just $5 a month—but we’re giving everyone a sneak peek today for this important story.
 (You can sign up for a free 30-day trial of This Land to get more from David here.)

 The Taliban takeover in Afghanistan and the calamitous collapse of Kabul are the result of years of American failure to understand that nation and that war—an immense failure that was covered up by the administrations of George W. Bush, Barack Obama, and Donald Trump.